lite-4846/CI-CD-Demo/docs/docs/cicd/docker/intro.md

 sidebar_position: 1
 ---

-Docker is the containerization platform used to package and run all IRIS-Instant components.
+Docker is the containerization platform used to package and run all Application components.
 Each service (frontend, backend, webform) runs inside its own container built from a Docker image.

 ### Why we use Docker